ryan-mcclue/unsw/comp3331/wk8/lab/lab.md

 Window size changes based on AIMD will result in average TCP throughput to be much less than link capacity

-*Try to explain what mechanisms force the two flows to stabilise to the observed throughput* UDP stabilises due to link capacity bandwidth (will try and send as fast as the link provides) TCP stabilises due to congestion control
+*Try to explain what mechanisms force the two flows to stabilise to the observed throughput*

+UDP stabilises due to link capacity bandwidth (will try and send as fast as the link provides).
-3.
+TCP stabilises due to congestion control

-*List the advantages and the disadvantages of using UDP instead of TCP for a file transfer, when our connection has to compete with other flows for the same link.*
+3. *List the advantages and the disadvantages of using UDP instead of TCP for a file transfer, when our connection has to compete with other flows for the same link.*

-**Advantages**: Much higher throughput **Disadvantages**: Packet loss/reordering possible
+**Advantages**: Much higher throughput

+**Disadvantages**: Packet loss/reordering possible

 *What would happen if everybody started using UDP instead of TCP for that same reason?*

-Congestion would increase at user's links and router's links.
-This would increase time and networks go down
+The throughput at all nodes across the network would be close to link capacity.
+This would lead to significant increase in congestion and subsequent packet loss.
+Ultimately this would increase latency to incredibly high levels to the point where network's would effectively appear offline to end users.